7RingsOfSaturn/Prntscr-Image-Scraper/README.md

 # Prntscr-Image-Scraper
-Scrapes random images with a 6 character id length.
+Scrapes random images with a 6 character id length from https://prntscr.com.

 ## ⚠️ PSA: You can get ***IP banned*** from https://prntscr.com for doing this.
 Do it on a VPN or through proxies.
 #### (not my fault if you get IP banned!
 I have warned you!)